Optimize Technician RouteLast updated on 01/18/2023

 Set up Optimize Technician Route

-In order to use Optimize Technician Route, be sure you have added validated addresses for all technicians.
+In order to use Optimize Technician Route, be sure you’ve added validated addresses for all technicians.
 The optimized route for a technician starts from the technician’s validated address, which almost always should be their home address.

 For more on how to add an address to a technician profile, see Edit a profile.